rwynn/monstache-site/src/start.md

 verbose = true
 # enable clustering mode
 cluster-name = 'apollo'
-# do a full-sync of the following collections
-direct-read-namespaces = ["db.collection", "test.test"]
 # do not exit after full-sync, rather continue tailing the oplog
 exit-after-direct-reads = false
 ```